-Madu Ganga is a Ramsar wetland and has an international importance.
-Madu river safari is one of the most popular activities among the travellers who based in the west coast of Sri Lanka.
-Madu Ganga river safari allows you to explore the rich riverine vegetation of Sri Lanka and see a large number of bird species such as cormorant, herons, fish eagle etc.
+Madu Ganga is a Ramsar wetland and has international importance.
+Madu river safari is one of the most popular activities among the travellers who based on the west coast of Sri Lanka.
+Madu Ganga river safari allows you to explore the rich riverine vegetation of Sri Lanka and see a large number of bird species such as the cormorant, herons, fish eagle etc.

 Kkitulgal ais the playground of adventure lovers in Sri Lanka.
 This remote adventure holiday destination lies 100 km from Colombo.
 Various adventure activities such as trekking, white water rafting, kayaking, rock climbing, waterfall abseiling, caving can be performed here.

 Laid back city of Ella attracts a large number of holiday lovers from all around the world.
 Ella is most popular as the backpacker’s paradise in the mountains and Ella attracts mostly the young travellers that are travelling on tight budgets.
 Ella is a popular Adventure holiday destination can travellers can perform many adventure activities such as trekking, mountain climbing, rock climbing.